To add a scheduled task, navigate to the Schedules page and do either of the following:

-Skip Job Submission: If checked, and Schedule Type is Repeat on Interval or CRON Expression, the next scheduled task is not triggered if the status of the previously triggered job is still Running or Queued.
+Skip if Job In Progress: If checked, and Schedule Type is Basic, Repeat on Interval or CRON Expression, the next scheduled task is not triggered if the status of the previously triggered job is still Running or Queued.

 Tip: You can check a job's status on the Jobs page.

 The following example shows a recurring task entry in the table:

 In this example, the task recurs every four days starting on 01-Feb-2018 at 8pm and ending on 01-March-2018 at 10am.